smspillaz/reading/papers/nlp/learning/is_reinforcement_learning_not_for_natural_language_processing_benchmarks_baselines_and_building_blocks_for_natural_language_policy_optimization.md

 ---
-title: Is Reinforcement Learning (Not) for Natural Language Processing?
-Benchmarks, baselines and building blocks for natural language policy optimization
+title: "Is Reinforcement Learning (Not) for Natural Language Processing?
+Benchmarks, baselines and building blocks for natural language policy optimization"
+tags: ["ai2"]
 ---